cisotradecraft/Podcast/README.md

 # CISO Tradecraft® Podcast
-Want to learn how to become an expert in cyber security?
+Want to learn about cyber security?
 CISO Tradecraft® breaks down cybersecurity into various topic domains with easy-to-digest episodes.
-Whether you're a newbie or an expert, there's something for everyone to learn.
+Whether you're a newbie or an expert, there's important tradecraft here for everyone to learn.

 [Please subscribe](https://linktr.ee/cisotradecraft) to get the lastest content.
 THANK YOU!
 ## Contents